uclaml/SPIN/README.md

 You might need to change the configuration in `configs/config.yaml`.
 Here are some key configs you might need to customize:

-- `--model_name_or_path`: load model checkpoint for finetuning.
+- `model_name_or_path`: load model checkpoint for finetuning.
     - default: `alignment-handbook/zephyr-7b-sft-full`
+- `dataset_mixer`: choose data to mix for fine-tuning.
+    - default: `UCLA-AGI/SPIN_iter0: 1.0`
+    - For SPIN at iteration 1 and 2, we included both the current iteration and the previous iteration (e.g. for iteration 1 we included both `UCLA-AGI/SPIN_iter0: 1.0` and `UCLA-AGI/SPIN_iter1: 1.0`, summing to 100k data.)
-- `--output_dir`: the output directory of finetuned model and checkpoints.
+- `output_dir`: the output directory of finetuned model and checkpoints.
     - default: `outputs`
 - `per_device_train_batch_size`: batch size on one GPU.
     - default: 16